mauricechevez/GoodBoox/proposal.md

 `4` An ERD with two models (minimum) > User + 1 Resource (one to many) - (Lucidchart)

 - One : One
-    - A comment belongs to one article.
+    - A comment belongs to one review.
 - One : Many
     - A review can have many comments.
-    - An author can have many reviews.
+    - A user (author) can have many reviews.

 ![ERD](./img/screenshots/ERD_diagram1.png)